 Families should work together to research and make a plan for your banner.
 You can make your banner using whatever materials/supplies you would like.
 Places like Joann's, Michaels, Hobby Lobby, Target and Walmart are great resources for finding decorations.

-Every year at our Intercultural Festival, which is Thursday May 25th, new families are invited to join the Family Banner Parade and walk the halls together with their banner.
+Every year at our Intercultural Festival new families are invited to join the Family Banner Parade and walk the halls together with their banner.
 After the parade, banners will be left at the school to be hung along the hallways.

 ·Use articles and symbols that represent the cultures and interests that make up your family: a country’s flag, national emblem, a national past-time, map or shape, native language, sports, hobbies, etc